sean-otoole/BRCA_2024/README.md

-## This repository is still undergoing serious construction.
-A more detailed README will follow when the analysis is largely finalized.
+## This repository is still under construction.
+A more detailed README will be provided once the analysis is finalized.